Phone: (814) 472-3058

 Since most of our students are already balancing work and family responsibilities, we schedule many of our classes in the evenings or on weekends, and at multiple off-campus locations, in addition to the Saint Francis University campus, in order to provide students with a greater degree of flexibility.
-Evening classes are offered in fall and spring.
-Day and evening classes are offered in the summer.
+Evening classes are offered in fall, spring and two summer sessions.

 Students may apply at any time; applications are accepted and processed by the department year-round.
 A student may enroll in up to six credits while his/her application is being completed and processed.

-For admission requirements and application forms, please visit the Admissions link at the left.
+For admission requirements and application forms, please click on the MEd Admissions Application link at the left.

 No, only official transcripts sent directly from the outside institutions will be accepted.

-No. However, you will not receive a teaching certificate at the completing of the Master of Education degree program.
+No. However, you will not receive a teaching certificate at the completion of the Master of Education degree program.

 With the approval of the Education Department Chair, students may transfer up to six hours of graduate credits from another college or university.
 Students must submit this request in writing and forward a course description and an official transcript from the respective college or university to the Education Department.
 Saint Francis University WILL NOT accept course transfers or substitutions that are of a workshop nature.
 Courses taken seven years prior to the request for transfer will not be considered.
 Credit for graduate work completed at other institutions will be given only for courses in which the student received a "B" grade or better.

 Yes.
 At the student’s request and upon his/her successful completion of the course(s), the Saint Francis University Graduate Education department will report Act 48 credits to the Pennsylvania Department of Education.
 Student must complete a Request to Report Act 48 credits form and return to the office.

 Read more about Graduate Tuition and Fees for each semester.

 For information regarding financial aid, visit the financial information page.